weewx/weewx/docs_src/upgrade.md

 `/home/weewx` by following the guide [_Migrating setup.py installs to Version 5.0_](https://github.com/weewx/weewx/wiki/v5-upgrade).

+### `WEEWX_ROOT` is now relative to the configuration file

+In previous versions, `WEEWX_ROOT` was specified in the configuration file as an absolute path.
+That requirement has been relaxed and refined.
+In V5, `WEEWX_ROOT` can be specified in the configuration file as a _relative_ path, or not at all.
+If it is specified as a relative path, it will be relative to the directory of the configuration file.
+If it is not specified at all (the default for new installs), it defaults to the directory of the configuration file.

+This has the advantage that it allows the entire station data area to be rooted anywhere in the file tree &mdash; one need only specify the location of the configuration file to locate everything, for example, using the `--config` to `weectl` or `weewxd`.

+Old configuration files with an absolute path will continue to function as before.

+### `SQLITE_ROOT` is now relative to `WEEWX_ROOT`

+Previously, `SQLITE_ROOT` was expected to be an absolute path, but now relative paths are accepted.
+A relative path is considered relative to `WEEWX_ROOT`.
+Because this is _less restrictive_, it is not expected to affect any users.

 ### New location for `user` directory

 This affects WeeWX installations that use `apt`, `yum`, or `zypper` (installs